hipe-eval/HIPE-OCRepair-2026/_pages/workshop.md

 permalink: workshop
 ---

-The workshop will take place during the [CLEF 2026 conference](https://clef2026.clef-initiative.eu/) in Jena, Germany.
+The workshop will take place during the [ICDAR 2026 conference](https://icdar2026.org) in Vienna, Austria, from August 31 to September 2, 2026.